kelliaUmuhire/kelliaUmuhire/README.md

 ## Hello!

-Welcome to my Github Account. **I'm Kelia Umuhire**.
-I'm a software engineer, specilizing in web and mobile development.
+Welcome to my Github Account! **I'm Kelia Umuhire**, a software developer based in Rwanda.

 ### About me